straw-hat-team/adr/src/adrs/5177934677/README.md

 - You `MUST` use a prefix you own, or no prefix at all.
 You `MUST NOT` write to a prefix you do not own.
 - You `MUST` encode non-string values as strings.
+- You `MUST NOT` use annotations as a typed payload escape hatch.
+If consumers need typed semantics, define a dedicated field or schema instead.
 - You `MUST` choose `annotations` vs `transient_annotations` based on lifetime intent, not on the topical category of the entry.
 - You `MUST NOT` move platform-interpreted concerns into annotations.